Darkade/Darkade.github.io/_posts/2021-02-13-zelda-dungeon.md

 _Cover photo by [Jordan Grider]_

 <!--ABSTRACT-->
 This article builds upon the research from the excellent [Boss Keys] series by [Mark Brown].
 In this series Mark studied what makes a Zelda dungeon a _**Zelda Dungeon,**_ distilling it down to a very interesting graph language.
-Those graphs are the heart of dungeon we will make together in this article.
-I fully recommend watching the series even if the graph system is not fully developed until episode 7; at the very least do check [Episode 7: The Minish Cap].
+Those graphs are the heart of the dungeon we will make together in this article.
+I fully recommend watching the series even if the graph system is not fully developed until episode 7; or at the very least check [Episode 7: The Minish Cap].

 --------

 I will break down the process in steps.
-We'll start with a randomly generated dungeon and end with a custom edit of the same, and we'll make a lot of graphing in between.
+We'll start with a randomly generated dungeon and end with a custom edit of the same with an understanding of how the characters will move trough it.
+And we'll make a lot of graphing in between.
+You can also read my advice on [Running the dungeon].

 ## A Random Dungeon

 If we are making a new dungeon why are we starting with a random one?
-Well, starting from scratch is very hard and trying to [justify] the layout, that is, coming up with the reasons why this dungeon is the way it is can be very fulfilling.
+Well, starting from scratch is very hard and, trying to [justify] the layout, that is, coming up with reasons why this dungeon is the way it is, can be very fulfilling.
 Just looking at a map will spark ideas.

-For this I use [DunGen].
-It has several tile sets, you can download maps indifferent resolutions and it has a lot options including some interesting room shapes.
+For this I use [DunGen]: it has several tile sets, you can download maps indifferent resolutions and it has a lot options including some interesting room shapes.

 ![Random map generated with dungen.app][randommap] _You can generate this dungeon using the seed `42250252` at [DunGen]_

-Some recommendations:
+Some recommendations to generate a dungeon:
 - Avoid long corridors, they aren't interesting and take a lot of map space.
 - It's better to go small than to go big.
 Four or five rooms are probably enough to fill a session; and you can always add another level if needed.
 - Keep in mind not every room will make it to the final map.
-So if there's a zone that's not interesting but the rest is, cut it later in the edits.
+So, if there's a zone that's not interesting but the rest is, remove it during the edits.

 All of these things can be fixed later, but it's easier if you start with something interesting.